These 5 Fish Are High In DHA To Help Support Your Child

 Because we can’t make it ourselves, we rely on our diet to get adequate amounts of DHA, which is most prominently found in fish.

-As you know, there are plenty of fish in the sea, so which ones should you be eating to support your DHA consumption?
+As you know, there are plenty of fish in the sea, so how do you know which fish support your family’s omega 3 intake?

 Serving suggestion: Make sardine fish fingers by coating them in egg and almond flour and lightly frying in olive oil